-The Company conducts supply chain due diligence designed to conform in material respects with the downstream company recommendations in the due diligence framework of the Organization for Economic Co-operation and Development Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas; Third Edition, including the related supplements on gold, tin, tantalum and tungsten (the "OECD Guidance").
+The Company conducts supply chain due diligence designed to conform in material respects with the downstream company recommendations in the due diligence framework of the Organization for Economic Co-operation and Development Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict-Affected and High-Risk Areas, Third Edition, including the related supplements on gold, tin, tantalum and tungsten (collectively, the "OECD Guidance").
 The OECD Guidance provides a five-step framework for risk-based due diligence in the mineral supply chain.
 The five steps are: (1) establish strong company management systems; (2) identify and assess risks in the supply chain; (3) design and implement a strategy to respond to identified risks; (4) carry out an independent third-party audit of the smelter/refiner's due diligence; and (5) report on supply chain due diligence.
-Information on the Company's overall implementation of the OECD guidance follows the description below of specific steps taken to perform due diligence on necessary Conflict Minerals in Covered Products for 2018.
+Information on the Company's overall implementation of the OECD guidance follows the description below of specific steps taken to perform due diligence on necessary Conflict Minerals in Covered Products for 2019.

 The Company's Equipment Products containing Conflict Minerals are typically assembled from a large number of generic components.
 Due to the complexity of these Equipment Products, and the depth, breadth and turnover of equipment supply chains, the Company has found it difficult to identify actors upstream from its direct suppliers.
 Many of the Company's direct suppliers are not publicly traded on a United States exchange and thus are not subject to the Rule.
 The Company's suppliers, who are generally also downstream companies, are similarly faced with the uncertainty of the ultimate source of Conflict Minerals.
-The Company received responses from a minority of its Equipment Product suppliers of components with Conflict Minerals.
-Only 63 of the suppliers returned completed CMRTs and 36 returned letters describing or referencing their policy on Conflict Minerals.
-Of the responses received, 45, or 45%, reported that their products did not contain Conflict Minerals that originated in the Covered Countries; and 54, or 55%, reported that the source of the Conflict Minerals.
-Most suppliers reported on a corporate level as to all smelters that provided Conflict Minerals to the supplier rather than reporting on a product level as to the particular source of Conflict Minerals provided in products sold to the Company.
-Some of these smelter lists included hundreds of smelters.
+The Company received responses from a majority of its Equipment Products did not contain Conflict Minerals that originated in the Covered Countries.
+The remaining suppliers that indicated the smelters in their supply chain sourced the Conflict Minerals from the covered countries also indicated that the smelters identified were participating in the RMI and to the best of their knowledge source from legitimate areas.